tubone24/tubone24.github.io/README.md

 ## About me

-I'm a Software developer with over 4+ years and latest trying to tech lead with engineering teams.
+I'm a Software and Infrastructure developer with over 4+ years, and I've been leading some engineering teams in recent years.
 Expert at AWS by using Server-less architecture.

 Also master of Server-side API and Batch with Python.